foreveryone1/ObsidianNotes/Resources/bestiary/mm/Ancient Copper Dragon.md

 >***Frightful Presence.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 19 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.
 >
 >***Breath Weapons (Recharge 5–6).*** The dragon uses one of the following breath weapons.
+>- **Acid Breath**
->- **Acid Breath.** The dragon exhales acid in a 90-foot line that is 10 feet wide.
+>	- The dragon exhales acid in a 90-foot line that is 10 feet wide.
 Each creature in that line must make a DC 22 Dexterity saving throw, taking 63 (14d8) acid damage on a failed save, or half as much damage on a successful one.
->
+>- **Slowing Breath**
->- **Slowing Breath.** The dragon exhales gas in a 90-foot cone.
+>	- The dragon exhales gas in a 90-foot cone.
 Each creature in that area must succeed on a DC 22 Constitution saving throw.
 On a failed save, the creature can't use reactions, its speed is halved, and it can't make more than one attack on its turn.
 In addition, the creature can use either an action or a bonus action on its turn, but not both.
 These effects last for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself with a successful save.
->
 >
 >***Change Shape.*** The dragon magically polymorphs into a humanoid or beast that has a challenge rating no higher than its own, or back into its true form.
 It reverts to its true form if it dies.
 Any equipment it is wearing or carrying is absorbed or borne by the new form (the dragon's choice).
 >In a new form, the dragon retains its alignment, hit points, Hit Dice, ability to speak, proficiencies, Legendary Resistance, lair actions, and Intelligence, Wisdom, and Charisma scores, as well as this action.
 Its statistics and capabilities are otherwise replaced by those of the new form, except any class features or legendary actions of that form.